General funds (listed A-Z)

 Funds with upcoming deadlines

-The Homity Trust Deadline: Friday 22 November.
-Grants of up to £1,000 available to organisations helping people most affected by the ongoing cost of living crisis.
+The Homity Trust Deadline: Friday 28 March.
+Grants of up to £1,000 available to registered charities, constituted community groups and other not-for-profit organisations that have a formal constitution and are based and working in Sussex.
+The current focus is particularly those groups helping end users most affected by the increasing cost of living crisis.

 Funds you can apply to anytime